MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-feature-pin-reset.md

 localizationpriority: medium
 ms.date: 07/29/2022
 appliesto:
-- Windows 10
+- ✔️ <b>Windows 10</b>
-- Windows 11
+- ✔️ <b>Windows 11</b>
 ---

 # PIN reset

-Windows Hello for Business provides the capability for users to reset forgotten PINs using the _"I forgot my PIN link"_ from the Sign-in options page in _Settings_ or from the Windows lock screen.
+Windows Hello for Business provides the capability for users to reset forgotten PINs using the *I forgot my PIN* link from the Sign-in options page in *Settings* or from the Windows lock screen.
 Users are required to authenticate and complete multi-factor authentication to reset their PIN.

 There are two forms of PIN reset: